gorenje/millieons.org/n/texts.md

 - [Cognitive dissonance](/w/cognitive-dissonance) can sometimes get in the way of a wonderful [relationship](/a/cognitive-dissonance-in-relationships).

+- War is an unfortunate situation forced by the [few onto the many](/n/europe).

 ### Human Condition

 - It took a while for me to learn how to [explain](/w/explain).
 Explaining things to other people is about talking in their language.

 - No one makes [poor choices](/w/poor-choices), hindsight transforms choices and decisions.
+Does making choices become [harder with age](/w/choices), increasing poor choices?

 - Sometimes it helps to let the [subconscious](/w/subconscious) take over.
 Remember, there is far more going in there than in your conscious - power to the brain!